idia-astro/jedi-madagaska/README.md

 All users  belong to a certain group and the 2 main groups are student or tutor groups:
 - students : you are a student and belong to students group
-- tutors : you are a tutor and you belong to the tutors group The  other goups are classsifed at projects level
+- tutors : you are a tutor and you belong to the tutors group The  other groups are classsifed at projects level
 - rsdc :  You belong to the rsdc goup
 - idmrct :  You belong to the idmrct goup
 - mlsprk :  You belong to the mlsprk goup